Carbon Removal Standards Initiative

 The Challenge:

-Carbon removal is essential for addressing climate change, but without strong standards, we won’t know when carbon has truly been removed.
-Done well, carbon removal can help us avoid the worst harms of warming and be a necessary complement to decarbonization.
-However, without trust and accountability, the field will stall and not reach its climate potential.
+Carbon removal is essential for addressing climate change, but without strong standards and effective policy, we won’t know when carbon has truly been removed or whether carbon removal can reach the scale needed to meet global climate goals.
+Done well, carbon removal can help avoid the worst harms of warming and complement rapid decarbonization.
+Done poorly, it risks becoming ineffective, unaccountable, or another form of greenwashing.

 What Can Be Done: